 After you selected the cursor tool you go to the preview and sample an area with a mouse click that you like to be the black or white point respectively.

 For low and medium dynamic range images set the black and white point first.
 Next, set the general impression of brightness with the Mid Tone level.
-The Mid Tone levels handle has great similarity with the Brightness slider of the Exposure tool and the mid curve adjustments of the Curve tool.
+The Mid Tone levels handle has a great similarity with the Brightness slider of the Exposure tool and the mid curve adjustments of the Curve tool.
 Which you prefer depends on your workflow and personal preference.

 Wrap Up And More